 Even though we know all the reasons why our heads keep telling us we can’t have another baby are valid, the heart still yearns.
 Am I right?

-I felt this just yesterday as I was koala cuddling my youngest in the pool.
+I felt this the other day as I was koala-cuddling my youngest in the pool.
 He starts school next year and I am just not ready for this chapter in my life as a mum to be over.
 All those years I’ve spent hug-swimming with my little love in the shallow end of the pool.
 It felt so precious.
-So beautiful and it made me wonder what life could have been like with three kiddies.
+So beautiful.
+And it made me wonder what life could have been like with three kiddies.
 But then my head slapped me back into reality.

 It was the classic head-versus-heart conundrum.